“To cover my script, or not to cover my script?”

 Bottom line, it can be extremely difficult to get friends to give you feedback on your screenplay.

-With script coverage, you drop a few dollars, wait a few days, and a total stranger gives you 3-4 pages of opinion that, while may not always be super in-depth or detailed, but will definitely help you pinpoint problem areas in your script.
+With screenplay coverage, you drop a few dollars, wait a few days, and a total stranger gives you several pages of critique that, while may not always be super in-depth or detailed, but will definitely help you pinpoint problem areas in your script.
 My company Screenplay Readers provides that exact service (and you can check out all of our services here.)

 And the not-so-good?